 Such was the seed that lead to my interest in motorcycles.

-Actually, it was more like a grain of sand under the shell of the oyster.
-I suddenly became conscious of motorcycles parked on the street, passing by in a fusillade of straight pipe thunder, and leaning through the curves -- -- with red hot patooties (a lá Meatloaf) clinging to the riders in a manner that suggested intimacy rubbed raw and made more intense by the elements.
+patooties (a lá Meatloaf) clinging to the riders in a manner that suggested intimacy rubbed raw and made more intense by the elements.
 These bikes fell into four categories: Harley’s, Triumphs, Nortons, and Beeza’s (BSA).
 The Harleys were by far the most popular.
 But the others had a classic upright style that were more appealing to me.
 (I had once seen a BMW, but the rider appeared to be constipated and garbed like a character out of a Sherlock Holmes story.)
 Yet I couldn’t help but notice that the riders of all of these bikes had grease-stained hands.
 Even at the tender age of 19, it was widely recognized that I had absolutely no mechanical aptitude.
 I would need a machine that was as close to maintenance-free as the technology in 1975 allowed.
 This meant going "Japanese."

+(Above) The standard gypsy caravan.
+Think twice about buying a motorcycle from a place that has one or more of these parked out back.
+Photo from the internet.
 One month after having this conversation with my father, I sold the VW, and found myself looking through the plate glass window of a Honda/Kawasaki/Yamaha dealership in Union City, NJ, where the motorcycles stood in orderly chrome lines.
 A need for transportation was now adding itself to my mating urges.
 From the street, I could see some of the price tags on these bikes which seemed rather reasonable.
 I decided to step inside and present myself to the proprietor as the average guy on the street with $1600 in his pocket.
 At the time, I was unaware that there were certain rules to life, especially when it came to motorcycles, which cannot be questioned nor broken.

 Rule #1: